schnatterer/tomcat-reloading-connector/README.md

 docker stop ${CONTAINER}
 ```

-If you want to build the image yourself
+If you want to build the image yourself:
+(note that they are included into one `Dockerfile` to keep them DRY)

 * `docker build .` builds the spring-boot image
 * `docker build --build-arg=FLAVOR=embedded-tomcat .` builds the embedded tomcat image
+* `docker build --build-arg=FLAVOR=standalone-tomcat .` builds the standalone tomcat image

 ## Locally